 Q: What is the second type of allergen reactions, and what are the contributing causes?

-A: The second category includes seasonal reactions, or sensitivities that a person has acquired later in life, which can be dealt with more easily and are the main focus of this newsletter.
+A: The second category includes seasonal reactions, or sensitivities that a person has acquired later in life, which can be dealt with more easily.

 If not flushed out, eventually simple ama interacts with the organs, tissues (dhatus), or functions of the body (subdoshas) where it is settled, and it develops into the reactive toxin called amavisha.
 This is the basis of many disorders, according to Ayurveda.